-- Alcohol intoxication results as the amount of alcohol in your bloodstream increases.
-The higher the blood alcohol concentration is, the more impaired you become.
-Alcohol intoxication causes behavior problems and mental changes.
-These may include inappropriate behavior, unstable moods, impaired judgment, slurred speech, impaired attention or memory, and poor coordination.
-You can also have periods called "blackouts," where you don't remember events.
-Very high blood alcohol levels can lead to coma or even death. - Alcohol withdrawal can occur when alcohol use has been heavy and prolonged and is then stopped or greatly reduced.
+• Alcohol intoxication results as the amount of alcohol in your bloodstream

+• Alcohol withdrawal can occur when alcohol use has been heavy and prolonged and is then stopped or greatly reduced.
 It can occur within several hours to four or five days later.
 Signs and symptoms include sweating, rapid heartbeat, hand tremors, problems sleeping, nausea and vomiting, hallucinations, restlessness and agitation, anxiety, and occasionally seizures.
 Symptoms can be severe enough to impair your ability to function at work or in social situations.

-What is considered 1 drink?
+What is considered one drink?